Aniq-Abid/Renderize/README.md

 3. perLoad: Number of items per load.
 Default is 20.

 ### Auto-cleaning Configuration:
-1. autoCleanupWhen: When a container exceeds (autoCleanupWhen / 100) elements, the previous view container will be emptied when the view is changed.
-Default is 100.
+1. autoCleanupWhen: When a container exceeds (autoCleanupWhen Default is 100) elements, the previous view container will be emptied when the view is changed.

 ## Configuration Options for Pagination.

 ### Pagination: